peteletroll/DockRotate/README.md

 Rotation will malfunction if parts on opposite sides of the rotating joint are connected by struts.

-Autostruts are removed during motion, and restored after.

-If advanced tweakables are enabled, you can access to the experimental smart autostruts.
-If the "Smart Autostruts" flag is enabled only the autostruts that cross the rotating joint are removed.
-This can misbehave with crossing struts, use with caution and quicksave before!
+**Autostruts** are properly handled.

 Forum page: https://forum.kerbalspaceprogram.com/index.php?/topic/170484-dockrotate-rotation-control-on-docking-ports/

 ( * ) Should work with any port based on ModuleDockingNode.

-( ** ) DockRotate can be compatible with Kerbal Joint Reinforcement.
-KJR configuration must be updated.
+( ** ) DockRotate can be compatible with **Kerbal Joint Reinforcement**.
+KJR configuration may need an update: see https://forum.kerbalspaceprogram.com/index.php?/topic/170484-dockrotate&do=findComment&comment=3305721 and https://forum.kerbalspaceprogram.com/index.php?/topic/170484-14-dockrotate&do=findComment&comment=3424519

 # NodeRotate